The Modern Conception of Disorders: Eating Disorders & Bipolar Disorder

 C. Andrews and R. Bradford

-Below, we have recognized and outlined some misconceptions between two common mental disorders: Eating Disorders and Bipolar Disorder.
+Below, we have recognized and outlined some misconceptions about two common mental disorders: Eating Disorders and Bipolar Disorder.

-During the origin of social media, ‘editing disorders’ quickly became romanticized.
-Apps such as Twitter and Tumblr were known for implementing anorexic mindsets into teenage girls.
-Posts and accounts would be made that portrayed eating disorders, specifically anorexia, as a ‘lifestyle’ and encouraged starvation.
+During the formation of social media, eating disorders quickly became romanticized.
+Apps such as Twitter and Tumblr were known for promoting anorexic mindsets among teenage girls.
+Posts and accounts would be made that encouraged starvation and portrayed eating disorders, specifically anorexia, as a ‘lifestyle.’

-Disordered eating, in its most benign form, isn’t going to lead to an eating disorder, for it is a lot more common and less severe.
+Disordered eating, in most cases, isn’t going to lead to an eating disorder, for it is a lot more common and less severe.
 Everyone has occasional abnormalities in their eating patterns.
-It has become normalized, especially within generation Z, to romanticize disordered eating for whatever reasons seem fit.
+It has become normalized, especially within Generation Z, to romanticize disordered eating for whatever reasons seem fit.

 https://www.verywellmind.com/

-The idea of eating too much or being overweight has been pushed as a demonstration of laziness, disgusting habits, and being undisciplined.
-This has led to people eating an abnormally small amount (disordered eating), but many will brag about this in an attempt to avoid fitting these descriptions, establishing themselves as disciplined and clean.
-This bragging also has people ignoring that their eating habits can cause serious eating disorders.
+The idea of eating too much or being overweight has been labeled in society as a demonstration of laziness, disgusting habits, and being undisciplined.
+Such norms have led to some people eating an abnormally small amount (disordered eating), but many will brag about this in an attempt to avoid fitting these descriptions, establishing themselves as disciplined and clean.
+This attitude also has people ignoring that their eating habits can cause serious eating disorders.

-Eating disorders, according to research done by the National Library of Medicine, is the most fatal psychological disorder.
-Most are surprised by such a statistic because they view eating disorders as less of a psychological obsession and more as a lifestyle choice.
+Eating disorders, according to research done by the National Library of Medicine, are the most fatal psychological disorders.
+Most are surprised by such a statistic because eating disorders are viewed as less of a psychological obsession and more of a lifestyle choice.

-When people hear the word ‘bipolar’, they typically conjure an image of instantaneous change.
+When people hear the word ‘bipolar’, they typically conjure an image of instantaneous change in mood.
 As if in the middle of the day, a switch goes off, and a person suddenly goes from calm to angry.
-This conception that most people hold of bipolar disorder, which causes them to self-diagnose themselves or others, is actually just mood swings
+This conception that most people hold of bipolar disorder, which causes them to diagnose themselves or others, is actually mood swings

 Photo by Dids: https://www.pexels.com/photo/serious-young-woman-smearing-makeup-in-studio-5756493/

 Mood swings are a common human experience.
-Shifts in mood throughout the day are a normal, and even healthy reaction to certain events that may take place.
+Shifts in mood throughout the day are a normal and even healthy reaction to certain events that may take place.
 If you feel content and then come across something negative, your mood will likely switch.
-Sometimes, mood swings don’t even require a specific trigger; Changes in mood can be caused by sleep deprivation, hunger, certain medications, stress, low blood sugar, or even hormones.
+Sometimes, mood swings don’t even require a specific trigger; changes in mood can be caused by sleep deprivation, hunger, certain medications, stress, low blood sugar, or even hormone levels.

-The difference between mood swings and bipolar disorder is the length and extremity of each change.
-While mood swings can be a switch from ‘happy’ to ‘sad’, bipolar is the shift from ‘manic’ to ‘depressed’.
+The difference between mood swings and bipolar disorder is the length and extremity of each change in mood.
+While mood swings can be a switch from ‘happy’ to ‘sad’, bipolar is the switch from ‘manic’ to ‘depressed.’
 A shift in mood will typically last no longer than a day, whereas those with bipolar experience mood episodes that last days, weeks, and even months.
-The symptoms of each episode differ based on the type of bipolar one has, but mania is typically defined by an abnormal increase in energy and exaggerated sense of well-being.
-In contrast, those in a depressive episode typically experience an immense drop in spirit, energy and interests.
+The symptoms of each episode differ based on the type of bipolar disorder.
+Mania, one of these symptoms, is typically defined by an abnormal increase in energy and an exaggerated sense of well-being.
+In contrast, those in a depressive episode typically experience an immense drop in spirit, energy, and interest.

 Also, it’s important to note that those with bipolar don’t experience an instantaneous change in mood.
 Typically, there is a grace period that spans at least a day between each episode where one experiences a regulated (non-heightened) sense of emotion.
 Learning to differentiate typical mood swings from being bipolar will allow for accurate recognition of the disorder.

-In addition to diminishing the effect of bipolar, media has also led to a contradictory impact that has caused some to exaggerate its symptoms.
-Media, for the sake of entertainment, will often portray bipolar in its most extreme form.
-Characters in movies and shows who have bipolar often experience intense and sometimes unrealistic mania and depression.
-This created the mindset that those with bipolar are psychotic and dangerous beings prone to inflicting harm upon themselves and others.
-While this is sometimes the case, most of those who have bipolar do not experience it at that level.
-To be falsely viewed as psychotic over something they can not control is detrimental toward self esteem.
+In addition to diminishing the effect of bipolar disorder, the media has promoted views that have led some to exaggerate its symptoms.
+For the sake of entertainment, bipolar disorder is often portrayed in its most extreme form.
+Characters in movies and shows who have bipolar disorder often experience intense and sometimes unrealistic mania and depression.
+This creates the mindset that those with bipolar disorder are psychotic and dangerous beings prone to inflicting harm upon themselves and others.
+While this is sometimes the case, most of those who have bipolar disorder do not experience it at that level.
+To be falsely viewed as psychotic over something these people can not control is detrimental to their self-esteem.

-False self-diagnosis is not only a dangerous habit, but insulting towards those who have experienced the true effects of certain disorders.
-Social media and other platforms have a strong impact on society, and this, along with the self-victimization in rising generations, allows people to mistake basic symptoms of a disorder for the disorder itself.
-If you notice symptoms for a disorder, please consider going to a specialist for help; don’t immediately jump to conclusions and declare yourself ‘diagnosed.’
+False self-diagnosis is not only a dangerous habit but is also insulting to those who have experienced the true effects of certain disorders.
+Social media and other platforms have a strong impact on society, and this, along with self-victimization in rising generations, allows people to mistake the basic symptoms of a disorder for the disorder itself.
+If you notice symptoms of a disorder, always consider going to a specialist for help; don’t immediately jump to conclusions and declare yourself ‘diagnosed.’